 The Hotel Grande Bretagne is one of the most elegant five-star hotels in Athens.
 However, even if you do not opt to stay here, you can enjoy a slice of glamour by opting to have evening drinks at the hotel’s rooftop bar.

 The GB Roof Garden & Bar is one of the best rooftop bars in Athens.
 From up here, you have unparalleled views of the Acropolis by night as it is illuminated by dozens of twinkling lights.
-You can also look across to the Filopappou monument, and Mount Lycabettus.
+You can also look across the Filopappou monument and Mount Lycabettus.

 Embark on a Walking Tour of the City

 Various tour companies offer complimentary walking tours of Athens.
 Furthermore, many of these tours start in Syntagma square.

 If you consider yourself something of a foodie, you may wish to book yourself a place on an Athens food tour.
 Athens food tours lead you down Ermou street, and onto an exploration of the districts of Syntagma, Monastiraki, Thissio, Plaka, and Psiri.

 Pick up a fresh-baked koulouri (the Greek answer to the American pretzel) for breakfast, have warm bougatsa at Iroon square, and then sample an array of meze dishes at a local taverna.
 Food tours are a great way to get your bearings at the start of your Athens itinerary.